QUARK-framework/QUARK/README.md

 ## Description
-Gemeinsames Git-Projekt für BenchQC AP3 und AP7.
+Shared project for BenchQC AP3 and AP7.